Dynamic Markups

 Goal Price = $210 - $52.5

-Remember that the calculation of the Dynamic Markup takes place after the static markup calculations, which means that the system will first apply any standard static markups and then use the Dynamic Markup logic to further adjust the prices for optimal competitiveness and profitability.
+Note that the Dynamic Markup calculation takes place after the static markup calculations, which means the system will first apply any standard static markups and then use the Dynamic Markup logic to further adjust prices for optimal competitiveness and profitability.

 -

-Enable 'Can use Dynamic Markup' feature: Under the 'client Settings' tab, ensure that the 'Can use Dynamic Markup' option is enabled.
-If you need assistance with enabling this feature, please reach out to support team.
+Enable 'Can use Dynamic Markup' feature: Under the 'Client Settings' tab, ensure that the 'Can use Dynamic Markup' option is enabled.
+If you need assistance with enabling this feature, please reach out to the support team.

 -

-Configuring Dynamic Markup Settings: Once the feature is enabled, it's time to configure the dynamic markup settings.
-To do this, follow these steps:
+Configure Dynamic Markup Settings: Once the feature is enabled, configure the dynamic markup settings by following these steps:

 - Click on the 'Operational Settings' tab: Within the node or user account, locate the 'Operational Settings' tab and click on it.